Mr94t3z/breakTheIce/README.md

 # Tasks
 Currently this repo is using FrogUI to return the images, instead I would like these to be rendered dynamically with background images.
+##### Overall, formatting you have some creative freedom within those bounds.
+- Text boxs should handle the case of longer text so it wraps rather than being cut off.

 Total of 5 images to be dynamically generated, they will be generated with the images included in "public" as the background